This page explains how and why we collect and use your data.

 We are committed to keeping your data secure and will only use it for the purposes described below.

 Higher Horizons (HH) is committed to protecting the privacy and security of the personal information we collect.
-This privacy policy explains how we collect and use your personal information when you take part in our activities and events, or when you visit our website, in accordance with the UK General Data Protection Regulation (UK GDPR).
+This privacy policy explains how we collect and use your personal information when you take part in our activities and events, when your school or colleges provides us with your personal data, or when you visit our website, in accordance with the UK General Data Protection Regulation (UK GDPR).

 Higher Horizons is what is known as the ‘Data Controller’ of the personal data we hold about you.
 This means that we are responsible for deciding how we store and use the personal information we hold.
 We are required under data protection legislation to notify you of the information contained in this privacy policy.